 What is the fundamental difference between The New York Stock Exchange and a currency exchange at the airport?
 The answer is NYSE merely pairs buyers and sellers and does not trade.
 The airport exchange trades against the customers.
 Both are called exchanges though with a huge difference.

 Let’s see Bitcoin exchanges.
 Are they like stock exchanges or like the airport exchange?
 Do they trade with you, or do they pair buyers and sellers?
 Well, here is the catch:

 no one knows.

 There is more to it.
 Bitcoin exchanges claim that all client funds (both money and crypto) are in separated accounts, and they do not do margin trade.
-(Margin trade means if you buy Bitcoin at an exchange the exchange simply tells you they changed your money to Bitcoin, but in reality they changed only part of it.)
-When you want to withdraw your Bitcoin, it is fine, because the exchange has cryptos on an aggregate level.
+Margin trade means if you buy Bitcoin at an exchange the exchange simply tells you they changed your money to Bitcoin, but in reality they changed only part of it.
+When only you want to withdraw your Bitcoin, it is fine, because the exchange has cryptos on an aggregate level.
 But if everyone wanted to withdraw, they would be in a problem.
 This is how banks work, and it is all fine with them.
 However, operating such a business needs good risk management and it is the best, if a regulator looks into it.
-Crypto exchanges claim they do not do margin trade, but we are sceptical, as there is a huge financial benefit for a crypto exchange to do this, and regulators are not checking.
+Crypto exchanges claim they do not do margin trade.
+We are skeptical, as there is a huge financial benefit for a crypto exchange to do this, and regulators are not checking.